ndrean/phoenix_solid/README.md

 {:jason, "~> 1.4"},{:joken, "~> 2.5"}
 ```

-`Joken` will bring in `JOSE` which is used to decrypt the PEM version.
+`Joken` will bring in `JOSE` which is used to decrypt the PEM version and JWK version.

 You will need credentials from Google.

-- create a project in the <https://console.cloud.google.com>
+- create a project in the API library: <https://console.cloud.google.com/apis/librabry>
-- then create credentials as a **web application**
+- then create or select a projecct, and go for the credentials as a **web application**
-- ⚠️ the "Authorized Javascript origins" should contain **2** fields, with AND without the port.
+- ⚠️ the "Authorized Javascript origins" should contain **2** fields, **one with AND another without the port**.

+Get the HTML with Google's [code generator](https://developers.google.com/identity/gsi/web/tools/configurator).

 You set up a "one_tap_controller".
 It is a POST endpoint and will receive a response from Google.
 It will set a `user_token` and the users' `profile` in the session, and redirect to a "welcome" page.